pschaus/book_lepl1402/source/part1.rst

 ..  code-block:: java

-    float a = 34;             // int to float is okay float b = 6 * 4.5f;       // int * float gives float
+    float a = 34;             // int 34 is automatically casted to float 34.0f
+    float b = 6 * 4.5f;       // int multiplied by float gives float

 But this is not allowed:

 ..  code-block:: java

-    int a = 4.5f;             // Error! float to int is not okay float b = 4.5f * 6.7;     // Error! float * double gives double
+    int a = 4.5f;             // Error! float is not automatically cased to int float b = 4.5f * 6.7;     // Error! float * double gives double

-You can force the conversion by doing a manual type cast, but the result will be less precise:
+You can force the conversion by doing a *manual* type cast, but the result will be less precise or even wrong:

 ..  code-block:: java

     int a = (int)4.5f;             // this will give 4
-    float b = (float)(4.5f * 6.7); // this works, but the result might not be correct
+    float b = (float)(4.5f * 6.7); // the result is correct because the values are small

-The Java package "Math" provides a large set of methods to work with numbers of different types.
+The Java class "Math" provides a large set of methods to work with numbers of different types.
+It also defines useful constants like :code:`Math.PI`.
 Here is an example:

 ..  code-block:: java